ltl3A87/starter-academic/content/home/experience.md

   * Data collection & Experiment.
   * Final paper draft.

-  This work will be submitted to EMNLP in May.
+  This work has been submitted to EMNLP in May.
   """

 [[experience]]